dirtyvagabond/clustrz/README.md

 ## Treat nodes like hashmaps

 You can treat your clustrz nodes as first class hashmaps.
 Under the covers, your key value pairs are stored on the remote node.
+This can be handy if you want to persist specific informatin on a per-node basis, such as node state information.

     ;; Associate a key and value
     (assoc-at mynode :mykey "some_value")